-- 3) Sexual assault, defined as:
+3. Sexual assault, defined as:

-- Any sexual act directed against another person,

-- Without the consent of the Complainant,

-- Including instances in which the Complainant is incapable of giving consent
+- Any sexual act5 directed against another person6, - Without the consent of the Complainant, - Including instances in which the Complainant is incapable of giving consent ii.
+Statutory Rape:

-- 4) Sex Offenses, Non-forcible:
+4. Sex Offenses, Non-forcible:

-- i) Incest:

-- 1) Non-forcible sexual intercourse,

-- 2) between persons who are related to each other,

-- 3) within the degrees wherein marriage is prohibited by New Jersey law.
+- i.
+Incest: - 1.
+Non-forcible sexual intercourse, - 2. between persons who are related to each other, - 3. within the degrees wherein marriage is prohibited by New Jersey law.

-- ii) Statutory Rape:

-- 1) Non-forcible sexual intercourse,
+1. Non-forcible sexual intercourse,